maxgio92/krawler/README.md

 fullextraversion: -348.2.1.el8_5.x86_64
 ```

-## Configuration

-A configuration lets you configure parameters for the crawling, like the mirrors to scrape.

-The default configuration file path is `$HOME/.krawler.yaml`.
-You can specify a custom path with the `--config` option.

-When a configuration is not present, the [default configurations](./pkg/scrape/defaults.go) for repositories are used.

-For more info please see the [reference](docs/reference/CONFIG.md).

-Moreover, Example configurations are available [here](./config/samples).

 ## Getting started

 Let's imagine you want to list the available CentOS kernel releases, scraping default mirrors.
 You do it by running: